This PDF is the current document as it appeared on Public Inspection on 03/07/2019 at 8:45 am.

 (b) Affected ADs

-This AD applies to 328 Support Services GmbH Model 328-100 airplanes, certificated in any category, serial numbers 3032 through 3063 inclusive.
+This AD applies to 328 Support Services GmbH (Type Certificate previously held by AvCraft Aerospace GmbH; Fairchild Dornier GmbH; Dornier Luftfahrt GmbH) Model 328-100 airplanes, certificated in any category, all serial numbers.

 Air Transport Association (ATA) of America Code 57, Wings.